The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/4-jsx-compilation-vite-dev-proxy.md

 * **Vite proxy** — A development-only configuration that forwards `/api/*` requests from the Vite dev server to your Express server, avoiding CORS issues and making fetch URLs simpler.
 * **Same-origin** — A request is same-origin when the scheme, host, and port all match. `fetch('/api/todos')` is always same-origin with the page serving it.
 * **Cross-origin** — A request is cross-origin when the URL has a different origin than the page.
 Browsers restrict these by default (CORS).
+* **React DevTools** — A browser extension that adds a **Components** tab to the browser's developer tools.
+It lets you inspect the React component tree and see each component's current props and state — the React-specific equivalent of the Elements tab.

 ## Under the Hood: JSX Code Must Be Compiled